dragonflyoss/d7y.io/docs/reference/commands/client/dfdaemon.md

 ### Download with Proxy

 When the dfdameon setup, it setup a HTTP proxy.
-The user can download traffic is proxied to P2P networks via the HTTP Proxy.
+Users can download traffic is proxied to P2P networks via the HTTP Proxy.

 #### Download with HTTP protocol